oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/interclique/BrokerHandler.md

 Overall, the `BrokerHandler` trait provides a set of methods and variables that are used to manage the exchange of data between brokers in different cliques.
 This functionality is critical for ensuring that the different cliques in the Alephium project are able to communicate and share data effectively.
 ## Questions:
  1. What is the purpose of this code file?
-- This code file is part of the alephium project and contains a trait called BrokerHandler which extends BaseBrokerHandler.
+- This code file is part of the oxygenium project and contains a trait called BrokerHandler which extends BaseBrokerHandler.
 It defines methods for handling various events related to syncing and exchanging data between brokers in the Alephium network.

 2. What is the significance of the maxBlockCapacity and maxTxsCapacity variables?
 - The maxBlockCapacity and maxTxsCapacity variables define the maximum number of blocks and transactions that can be stored in the cache respectively.
 These values are used to limit the memory usage of the broker.